 FEDERAL INCOME TAX CONSEQUENCES: INCENTIVE STOCK OPTIONS.
 Certain options granted under the 1993 Stock Option Plan are intended to qualify as incentive stock options within the meaning of Section 422 of the Code.
-An employee to whom an incentive stock option is granted pursuant to the 1993 Stock Option Plan generally will not recognize any compensation income, and HEICO will not realize any compensation deduction, at the time the incentive stock option is granted or at the time the incentive stock option stock exceeds the option price will be included in the employee's alternative minimum taxable income.
-Special alternative minimum tax rules apply if the employee does not meet the 'ISO holding period requirements' discussed below.
+An employee to whom an incentive stock option is granted pursuant to the 1993 Stock Option Plan generally will not recognize any compensation income, and HEICO will not realize any compensation deduction, at the time the incentive stock option is granted or at the time the incentive stock option is exercised.
+In the year of exercise, however, the amount by which the fair market value of the HEICO Common Stock exceeds the option price will be included in the employee's alternative minimum taxable income.
+Special alternative minimum tax rules apply if the employee does not meet the "ISO holding period requirements" discussed below.

-In order to obtain incentive stock option treatment for federal income tax purposes upon the subsequent sale (or other disposition) by the optionee of the shares of HEICO Common Stock received upon exercise of the option, the sale (or other disposition) must not occur within two years from the date of the granting of the option nor within one year after the issuance of such shares upon exercise of the option (the 'ISO holding period requirements').
+In order to obtain incentive stock option treatment for federal income tax purposes upon the subsequent sale (or other disposition) by the optionee of the shares of HEICO Common Stock received upon exercise of the option, the sale (or other disposition) must not occur within two years from the date of the granting of the option nor within one year after the issuance of such shares upon exercise of the option (the "ISO holding period requirements").
 If the ISO holding period requirements are satisfied, on the subsequent sale (or other disposition) by the optionee of the shares of HEICO Common Stock received upon the exercise of such an option, the optionee generally will realize income equal to the difference, if any, between the proceeds realized from the sale (or other disposition) and the amount paid as the exercise price of the option.
 On the other hand, if the ISO holding period requirements are not satisfied on the subsequent sale (or other disposition) by the optionee of the shares of HEICO Common Stock received upon the exercise of such option, the optionee generally will realize income taxable as compensation (and HEICO will realize a compensation deduction) in an amount equal to the lesser of (a) the difference, if any, between the fair market value of the shares on the date of exercise and the amount paid as the exercise price of the option or (b) the difference, if any, between the proceeds realized from the sale or other disposition and the amount paid as the exercise price of such option.
 Any additional gain realized on such sale or disposition (in addition to the compensation income referred to above) would give rise to taxable income.